 Distributions under Rule 2 generally must begin by December 31 of the year following the year of the employee's death.
-However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age $70^{1/2}$, if later.
+However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age $70^{1/2}$ , if later.

 If the surviving spouse is the designated beneficiary and distributions are to be made under Rule 2, a special rule applies if the spouse dies after the employee but before distributions are required to begin.
 In this case, distributions may be made to the spouse's beneficiary under either Rule 1 or Rule 2, as though the beneficiary were the employee's beneficiary and the employee died on the spouse's date of death.
-However, if the surviving spouse remarries after the employee's beneficiary, this special rule applicable to surviving spouses does not apply to the new spouse.
+However, if the surviving spouse remarries after the employee's death and the new spouse is designated as the spouse's beneficiary, this special rule applicable to surviving spouses does not apply to the new spouse.